tsloughter/heroku-buildpack-erlang-dialyzer/README.md

 ## Heroku buildpack: Erlang Dialyzer

-This is a Heroku buildpack for Erlang apps.
-It uses [Rebar](https://github.com/basho/rebar).
+This is a Heroku buildpack for producing Dialyzer results of an Erlang app.

 ### Configure your app